metrorailings/OwlBlog/content/posts/week-1-insights-1.md

 New York expectedly making mistakes in its first drive.

+Zach Wilson can run.
+And honestly, he's not afraid to throw deep.

+Brian Burns and Carolina's defensive line is making mincemeat out of the offensive line.

 ***

 #### Eagles @ Falcons

 Falcons seem more inclined towards zone coverage.

+Jalen Hurts rushing ability and a rub route from Devonta Smith were critical towards a touchdown.

+Creative play design from Arthur Smith to convert a fourth down with one yard to go.
+Setting up play-action from a heavy formation and passing the ball to a tight end sliding off a block.

+Nick Sirianni looking intense on the sidelines.